-Whether it’s for retirement, health, profit share or disability, virtually all employer plans providing employee benefits are regulated by the Employee Retirement Income Security Act of 1974 (ERISA).
+Whether it’s for retirement, health, profit share, or disability, virtually all employer plans providing employee benefits are regulated by the Employee Retirement Income Security Act of 1974 (ERISA).

 Regulations found inside of ERISA mandate that if a benefits plan isn’t managed properly and/or benefits are lost, fiduciaries are ‘personally liable’ to ‘make good’ any losses they’ve caused.

 So, if one of your staff thinks their retirement plan has been mismanaged.
 They can sue the individual looking after it as well as anyone who may be responsible in any regard.
-That could be you, or it could be one of your employees who’s acting as fiduciary.
+That could be you, or it could be one of your employees who’s acting as a fiduciary.

 It doesn’t matter what their job title is – senior director, payroll manager – ERISA doesn’t care.

 The actions involved in operating a plan make someone a “fiduciary,” not their job title.

 Without fiduciary liability insurance that individual is going to have to pay all expenses and damages out of their own pocket, (legal fees, settlements or awards, etc).